 The Doctor of Ministry program is designed to provide advanced study for persons who are already engaged in the practice of ministry in its varied forms.
-The program welcomes qualified applicants, laity and ordained, from the ministries of parish and congregational leadership, religious education, preaching, worship, pastoral care, hospital chaplaincy, and other forms of ministerial leadership.
+The program welcomes qualified applicants, lay and ordained, from the ministries of parish and congregational leadership, religious education, preaching, worship, pastoral care, hospital chaplaincy, and other forms of ministerial leadership.
 The emphasis of the program is on advancing personal, professional, and theological integration in order to help participants achieve a high level of competency in the practice of ministry and its theoretical underpinnings.

-1. The applicant must have a baccalaureate degree from a recognized college or university and a Master of Divinity (MDiv) degree accredited by the Association of Theological Schools, or its equivalent, with an A- average or better.
+1. The applicant must have a baccalaureate degree from a recognized college or university and a Master of Divinity (MDiv) degree accredited by the Association of Theological Schools, or its equivalent, with a B+ average or better.